 The answer depends on the type of carpet you have.
-Carpeting is made from a wide variety of materials, including nylon, wool, and various blends.
+Carpeting is made from various materials, including nylon, wool, and blends.
 Some carpets are glued down, while others can be removed by pulling them up.

-The easiest types of carpet to remove are those that are woven with synthetic fibers such as nylon or polyester (also called Dacron).
+The most accessible types of carpet to remove are woven with synthetic fibers such as nylon or polyester (also called Dacron).
 These carpets usually have a jute backing and can be pulled up easily.
-If they’re glued down, you’ll need a strong adhesive remover to loosen the glue before you start tugging on the carpet.
+If they’re glued down, you’ll need a strong adhesive remover to loosen the glue before tugging on the carpet.

 What tools do I need to remove an old carpet?